Back to Tennessee

 Plain English: The amendment adds new licensing requirements for acute care hospitals in Tennessee that must participate in TennCare and provide comparable levels of charity care to other similar hospitals.

-• Directs the commission to develop a report by January 1, 2029, detailing payor mix information for different geographical areas and types of medical treatments.
+• The amendment also mandates a report by January 1, 2029, detailing payor mix information for different geographical areas and types of medical treatments.

 Amendment 8-0 to HB0819